AAGI-AUS/AAGIThemes/CONTRIBUTING.md

   The title of your PR should briefly describe the change.
   The body of your PR should contain `Fixes #issue-number`.

-- For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
+- For user-facing changes, add a bullet to the top of `NEWS.md` (_i.e._, just below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.

 ### Code style